 Real life, true confessions.

 Art Linkletter got kids to say the darndest things, and you can do the same.
 All you have to do is grant anonymity.
 Ask them for confessions and run them on a spread.
-Be sure to sort them for upbeat and free-spirited stuff.
+I remember my friends and I used to all tell our parents we were going to the dance after the Friday night football game, when in fact that was just an excuse to stay out a little later and head over to our favorite pizza spot and hang out.
+Be sure to sort your confessions for upbeat and free-spirited stuff.
 Not mean or vulgar things.

 These are just ideas, of course.
 Create your own version on any of these, and have fun coming up with unique spread ideas of your own.
 Finding out a way to show off what is so unique about your school and your students are what yearbooks are all about.
 Spread your imagination, and everyone will reap the benefits.